The Honorable Andrew LAM Siu Lo, SBS, JP

 Mr. Kevin CHING

-Mr. CHING is a retired Chief Executive Officer of Sotheby’s Asia and Chairman Emeritus.
-He joined Sotheby’s in 2006, and was responsible for developing the strategic expansion of the company in the region, particularly into Mainland China.
-Prior to joining Sotheby’s, he was previously a partner in Johnson Stokes & Master, and a board executive director and group legal counsel of Dickson Concepts (International) Limited.
-Mr. CHING holds a Master degree in Law from London University, and is qualified to practice law in Singapore, England, Wales as well as Victoria, Australia.
+Mr. CHING is the Chairman of Christie’s Asia, as part of the regional leadership team responsible for building and expanding client relationships in Asia.
+He is also a Board Member of Hong Kong Palace Museum.
+Mr. CHING was the Chief Executive Officer of Sotheby’s Asia from 2006 to 2021, responsible for developing the strategic expansion of the company in the region, particularly into the Mainland.
+Prior to joining Sotheby’s, he was previously a partner in Johnson Stokes & Master, and a Board Executive Director and Group Legal Counsel of Dickson Concepts (International) Limited.
+Mr. CHING holds a Master’s degree in Law from London University, and is qualified to practice law in Singapore, England, Wales as well as Victoria, Australia.

 Ms Winsome CHOW, Wai Sum